Industrial augmented reality: User interaction

-It was suggested by that for an IAR application to be successful in a commercial environment, it has to be "user friendly", meaning that it needs to be easy and safe to setup, learn, use and customize and the user should feel free to move with an AR system.
+It was suggested by that for an IAR application to be successful in a commercial environment, it has to be "user friendly", meaning that it needs to be easy and safe to set up, learn, use and customize and the user should feel free to move with an AR system.
 As well as the use of natural interfaces in order to control AR by using natural movements of the body have also motivated a good deal of research.
 The reason for this is that the usability not only depends on the system's stability but also on the control interface's quality.